jonchretien/rust-for-js-devs/functions/README.md

 **Declaring the return type of a function**

 You must declare them in type signatures.
+Also note that if a semicolon is added to the end of the expression, it turns that into a statement.
+Statements [don't return a value](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html#function-bodies-contain-statements-and-expressions).

 🅙🅢 JavaScript